-"One cannot think well, love well, sleep well, if one has not dined well." - Virginia Woolf ith a wide variety of national and local restaurants, the First Coast is always serving up something scrumptious.
+ith a wide variety of national and local restaurants, the First Coast is always serving up something scrumptious.
 Enjoy dishes from around the world, ranging from Portuguese cuisine to Southern favorites.
 No matter where you are along the coast, fresh seafood is always an option.
-For those of you on the go, take a look at the list of food trucks to find one to satisfy your hunger.
+For on the go dining needs, take a look at the list of food trucks on page 196 to find one to satisfy your hunger.
 Whether you're looking for sophisticated dining or somewhere to refuel after a long day of shopping, the First Coast has many options that are sure to please everyone at the table.

-Many local restaurants have locations throughout the area.
-Breakfast or lunch fans should head to Metro Diner, which can be found all over the First Coast.
-One of Guy Fieri's stops on Diners, Drive-Ins and Dives, Metro Diner is a local favorite.
+Many local restaurants have multiple locations throughout the area.
 With locations spanning from Jacksonville Beach to St. Augustine, Maple Street Biscuit Company offers a classic twist on Southern comfort food.
-For a scrumptious burger head to The Blind Rabbit in Riverside and Jacksonville Beach.
-Burrito Gallery serves up "JaxMex" using the freshest ingredients.
-The Mojo barbeque restaurants specialize in traditional smoked specialties at its five area locations, each with their own unique name and Blues atmosphere.
+Burrito Gallery serves up "JaxMex" using the freshest ingredients at their Jacksonville Beach, Riverside and Downtown locations.
+The Mojo barbecue restaurants specialize in traditional smoked specialties at its five area locations, each with their own unique name and Blues atmosphere.
 Enjoy the locally owned M Shack for classic burgers, fries and milkshakes, with locations from Riverside to Nocatee.
 V Pizza in Jacksonville Beach, Mandarin and San Marco brings authentic Napoletana pizza to the First Coast.
+The chefs at Hawker's Asian Street Fare in Five Points and Neptune Beach serve up dishes inspired by popular street foods throughout.